-I’m going back to my roots today with a traditional Acadian recipe – Instant Pot Lentil fricot.
+I’m going back to my roots today with a traditional Acadian recipe – Fricot.

-As I said, fricot is a traditional Acadian recipe, which I grew up eating when living in the Maritimes.
-Traditional fricot is a dish made of chicken, potatoes, carrots, onions and dumplings, but since eating a mostly vegetarian diet, I decided it was time to make a plant-based version of one of my childhood favorites.
+As I said, fricot is a traditional Acadian recipe, which I grew up eating when living in New Brunswick.
+Fricot is a dish made of chicken, potatoes, carrots, onions and dumplings.
+Of course my version is made vegan thanks to lentils and vegetable broth.

 Instant Pot Lentil Fricot